1. Introduction

 One of the superpowers of Python is to deal with data in any format and generate and convert data to any other format.
 PDF is one of the portable formats that can be used to view data across devices and platforms independent of the device and operating system.

-In this article, We will talk about how to generate PDF using Python, and we will introduce multiple libraries like FPDF, Reportlab, Pyppeteer and Pdfkit and the difference between them.
+In this article, We will talk about how to generate PDF using Python, and we will introduce multiple libraries like FPDF, ReportLab, Pyppeteer and Pdfkit and the difference between them.

-2. Libraries for PDF Generation in Python
+2. Five Popular Libraries for PDF Generation in Python

 There are a lot of libraries on Python to deal with PDF; We will introduce some of the popular libraries that can be used easily to convert HTML files to PDF format.